By Colin Woodward

 THE INDISPUTABLE HISTORIC ROOTS OF BEANTOWN FUNNY

 Stand-up is a distinctly post-World War II phenomenon.
-It thrived in urban areas like New York.
+It thrived in urban areas like New York, Boston, Chicago, and later L.A..
 America has many urban areas, though, so why did Massachusetts become a hotbed of comedy when Milwaukee and Miami did not?
-Why would Mass, which some people see as puritanical and humorless when it’s not a bastion of godless liberalism, produce a Conan O’Brien?
+Why would Mass, which some people see as puritanical and humorless when it’s not a bastion of godless liberalism, produce a Conan O’Brien and Steven Wright?
 How can a place that executed people for witchcraft create great comedy three hundred years later?

 Well, 300 years is a long time.
 And though the Puritans were humorless, they were intellectuals.
 They founded Harvard and a true literary and philosophical tradition–steeped in the Bible though their outlook may have been.
-Massachusetts has the gold standard for education.
+Massachusetts is the gold standard for American education.
 It’s the place where the elites from other states send their kids to college.
 Some are smart.
-Others are like George W. Bush.
+Others are George W. Bush.

 Massachusetts has a tradition as a smart place, a bookish place.
 Comedians aren’t just funny, they are very, very smart.
 Conan went to Harvard.
 So did John Updike, who worked at Harvard Lampoon while he was there.
 You also need a sense of humor if you’re going to be a lifelong Red Sox fan, who endures six months of winter every year.